allegheny-computer-science-100-01-f2019/final_exam/final_exam.md

 private int var1;private double var2;private String var3;private boolean var4;
 ```

-(a) Write a four-parameter constructor that initializes the instance variables to the values provided in the parameters; order the parameters in the same order as the variables were declared above.
+(a) Write a four-parameter constructor that initializes the instance variables to the values provided in the parameters; order the parameters in the same order in which the variables were declared above.

-(b) Write a statement to create a new `Thing` object with initial values of 11 (for var1), 2.4 (for var2), "Hello" for var3, and true for var4.
+(b) Write a statement to create a new `Thing` object with initial values of 11 for `var1`, 2.4 for `var2`, "Hello" for `var3`, and true for `var4`.

 ### Question 3 [15 points]
 Study the following Java code snippet, then answer the questions below.